 To retain the stem phrase 'Education providers must'.
-This was accepted by the Stakeholder Reference Group and agreed by the Policy and Education Committee.
+This was accepted by the Stakeholder Reference Group.

 Programme design, delivery and assessment

 There were no specific comments raised about the standards within group discussions.

 In written responses, a range of issues were raised.
 In relation to the reference to EDI issues, one respondent indicated: